mdbridge/click-by-voice/README.md

 ## News

+* 3/2019: New major version 0.20 released
+  * no official changes, but new experimental config feature available
 * 4/2018: New major version 0.19 released.
   * default mode is now hybrid (was inline; use `:+i` to get previous behavior)
   * different basic modes and switching between them is no longer experimental